 Air pollution

-Air pollution poses severe risks to children's health, causing respiratory problems, asthma, developmental issues and even long-term damage.
+Air pollution poses severe risks to children's health, causing respiratory infections, asthma, cognitive developmental and lifelong health issues.

 The problem